Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 A donor or founder cannot retain a proprietary interest in donated assets during the life of an organization.

 Article 249 of the Law on Associations and Foundations states "the Articles of Incorporation designates to whom the assets of legal entities that have been dissolved are to be reverted."
-If the Articles of Incorporation or the Act of Endowment fail to specify how assets are to be disposed of, "it should be decided by the General Assembly or the Board of Councilors."
-In case the Assembly or the Board fails to specify how assets are to be disposed of, the National Government will take the assets.
+If the Articles of Incorporation or the Act of Endowment fails to specify how assets are to be disposed of, "it should be decided by the General Assembly or the Board of Councilors."
+In case the Assembly or the Board fails to specify how assets are to be disposed of, the National Government will take in the assets.